Pocket/data-flows/common-utils/README.md

 You will also need to have your AWS credentials set either via Environment Variables, credientials file,  or SSO.
 With SSO, you will most likely need your `AWS_DEFAULT_REGION` environment variable set.

-There 2 more important environment variables: `ENVIRONMENT_TYPE` (dev or prod) and `DEPLOYMENT_TYPE` (test or live).
+There 2 more important environment variables: `ENVIRONMENT_TYPE` (dev or production) and `DEPLOYMENT_TYPE` (test or live).

 `ENVIRONMENT_TYPE` has to do with the environment that we are deploying underlying resources to.
-For example, Infrastructure and common-utils will be developed and tested in the `dev` environment and then deployed using the `prod` environment.
+For example, Infrastructure and common-utils will be developed and tested in the `dev` environment and then deployed using the `production` environment.
 These resources make up the "Platform".

 `DEPLOYMENT_TYPE` has to do with Prefect Flow development.
-Flows merged to `main-v2` will be considered `live` and flows optionally merged to `dev-v2` will be considered `test`.
+Flows merged to `main-v2` will be considered `live` and flows optionally merged to `test-v2` will be considered `test`.
 There will be deployment and infrastructure resources available to support both in the Prefect Environment.

 This will be explained in more detail on this repository's top level [README.md](../README.md)